 New project is finally created.
-A new source file called "LedBlinking.mpas" is created and it contains the main begin...end block, which will hold the program.
+A new source file called "LedBlinking.mbas" is created and it contains the main: function, which will hold the program.
 You may notice that project is configured according to the settings done in the New Project Wizard.